 - Child Development Credits, Post-Secondary Education Account (PSEA) top-ups

 - Edusave Pupils Fund; Edusave Scholarship and Awards

 If you’re a parent and find yourself suddenly single in Singapore, here’s our advice …

 The end of a relationship can certainly be a huge emotional roller coaster, and even more so when there are children involved.
 The practical side of a marriage breakdown can also prove a minefield.
 Luckily, there are some really great sources of information and help available here in Singapore, whether you are a citizen, a PR or a foreigner.
 Lawyers often provide an initial free consultation so do take advantage of that before deciding what steps to take next.

 Singapore-based divorce lawyer Gloria James-Civetta offers a free initial consultation for those who may be caught up in a marriage breakdown, and her website offers great advice for anyone trying to get their head around the legal implications of a separation.
-Her firm deals with divorce and separation issues no matter what your residency status may be, but it also specialises in giving legal help to expats going through divorce in Singapore.
+Her firm deals with divorce and separation issues no matter what your residency status might be.
+It also specialises in giving legal help to expats going through divorce in Singapore.
 In some cases, deciding where to divorce can have a significant influence on the process and its outcome, so legal advice is imperative.
-Ms James also writes Singapore Divorce Lawyer Blog, which is full of advice.

 Emotional and practical support